ricardojoserf/NativeDump/README.md

 - It does not use the well-known dbghelp!MinidumpWriteDump function
 - It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - The Minidump file does not have to be written to disk, you can transfer its bytes (encoded or encrypted) to a remote machine
-- It seems it is not necessary to obtain the "SeDebugPrivilege" privilege using this technique

-The project has five branches at the moment (apart from the main branch with the basic technique):
+The project has six branches at the moment (apart from the main branch with the basic technique):

 - [ntdlloverwrite](https://github.com/ricardojoserf/NativeDump/tree/ntdlloverwrite) - Overwrite ntdll.dll's ".text" section using a clean version from the DLL file already on disk